Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

 In exploratory analyses or feature creation, PCA is a common approach to dimension reduction.
-It seeks to explain variability in the original data through a smaller subset of newly created variables (called principal components or loadings).
-This property of explaining variability in a reduced dimension motivates our use of PCA in designing a validation study.
-We apply PCA to all the models' error-prone exposures $\bX^*$ to create a single variable that captures the variability between them.
-In particular, we take the first principal component $PC_1^*$, which will always explain the most variability in $\bX^*$ out of all the estimated principal components.
+Through a smaller subset of newly created variables (called principal components or loadings), PCA seeks to explain variability in the original data.
+This property is central to our use of PCA in validation study design.
+We apply PCA to all the models' error-prone exposures $\bX^*$ (and, if desired, additional confounders) to create a single variable capturing the variability between them (Section~\ref{methods:pca}).
+In particular, we take the first principal component $PC_1^*$, which will always explain the most variability out of all the estimated principal components.
 Then, we prioritize patients for validation based on $PC_1^*$, rather than focusing only on a single $X_j^*$ or trying to balance all of $\bX^*$ simultaneously.
-This strategy balances the reduction in variance across all $P$ models without adding computational burden, and it seamlessly integrates with existing single-objective validation sampling methods, like ETS.
+This strategy balances the reduction in variance across all $J$ models without adding computational burden, and it seamlessly integrates with existing single-objective validation sampling methods, like ETS.

-In our simulations and application to NHANES, we consider three sampling strategies. \textit{Simple random sampling (SRS):} The $n$ patients are chosen from the original study of $N$ completely at random (i.e., with equal probability).
-This design ignores all available information, making $\bX_i$ missing completely at random \cite{Little1992}. \textit{Extreme tail sampling on the $j$th model's error-prone exposure (ETS-$X_j^*$):} The original $N$ patients are ordered ascendingly by $X_j^*$, and those with the $n / 2$ largest and $n / 2$ smallest values are chosen for validation.
-In practice, the model $j$ would be chosen a priori.
-For demonstration, we use $j=1$. \textit{Extreme tail sampling on the first principal component of all error-prone exposures (ETS-$PC_1^*$):} The original $N$ patients are ordered ascendingly by $PC_1^*$, and those with the $n / 2$ largest and $n / 2$ smallest values are chosen for validation.
+Throughout this paper, we consider three sampling strategies for the validation of $n$ patients out of a study of size $N$.
+As the baseline design, we include \textit{simple random sampling (SRS)}.
+The $n$ patients are chosen with equal probability ($n/N$), which ignores all available information and makes $\bX$ missing completely at random (MCAR).\cite{Little1992} To represent a typical existing strategy, wherein the validation study is enriched for the model of primary interest, we include \textit{extreme tail sampling on the primary model's error-prone exposure (ETS-$X_p^*$}).
+The original $N$ patients are ordered ascendingly by $X_p^*$ ($p \in \{1, \dots, J\}$), and those with the $n / 2$ largest and $n / 2$ smallest values are chosen for validation.
+In practice, the primary model would be chosen a priori, for example, based on clinical interest.
+Finally, we implement our proposed strategy, \textit{extreme tail sampling on the first principal component of all error-prone exposures (ETS-$PC_1^*$)}.
+The original $N$ patients are ordered ascendingly by $PC_1^*$, the first principal component derived from $\bX^*$ for all $J$ models, and those with the $n / 2$ largest and $n / 2$ smallest values are chosen for validation.
+All designs are implemented in the \texttt{auditDesignR} R package, available at \url{https://github.com/sarahlotspeich/auditDesignR}.